 You get the same caregiver every time

 Larger home care agencies can do great work, but there is high turnover in the industry.
 You can be forced to build rapport with new caregivers periodically.
 I’m the only caregiver at SeniorAsset, so you get me every time.
+Because I’m the sole caregiver and owner, families get a direct line of communication with their caregiver.

 Experienced & qualified caregiver